-The Company has a business plan with a three-year horizon setting out the financial and capital implications of strategic and other business decisions.
-The Board considers this plan annually.
-This plan ensures that over the plan horizon the regulatory capital coverage is above the minimum regulatory capital target and this is an important factor in the Board approving this plan.
+The Company has a business plan with a three-year horizon setting out the financial and capital implications of strategic and other business decisions, which the Board considers annually.
+This plan ensures that over the three-year horizon the regulatory capital coverage is above the minimum regulatory capital target and this is an important factor in the Board approving this plan.

 The Board has established an Enterprise Risk Management framework through which major risks to which the Company is exposed are identified and to ensure the means are in place for the Company to monitor and manage these risks.
 Further information is set out in note 4 to the financial statements.
-Further, the Board considers and approves annually an ORSA, one purpose of which is to assess, in a continuous and prospective way, the overall solvency needs related to the specific risk profile of the Company.
+Further, the Board considers and approves annually an Own Risk and Solvency Assessment ("ORSA"), one purpose of which is to assess, in a continuous and prospective way, the overall solvency needs related to the specific risk profile of the Company.